 Question: My boyfriend has doubts about marrying me.
 Very early on in our relationship we discussed marriage many times.
 He seemed to understand and even agree that that’s where we were heading.
 We have been together for over two years and there are no signs that we will be getting engaged or married.
 So last week I brought up marriage.
 When he said that the relationship is great and marriage is only a piece of paper, it hurt me deeply.
 That it doesn’t make a difference because he loves me and wants to be with me.
 I told him to me marriage means a symbol of our commitment to each other.
 This is when he told me that he just needs time to get to know me much better.

-To be fair, his work takes him out of the country several weeks at a time and we don’t spend that much time together.
+To be fair, his work takes him out of the country several weeks at a time; and we don’t spend that much time together.
 I can understand that part.
-But he also said he wouldn’t want to commit to anyone until he was absolutely certain that she is “the one” What concerns me is that he seems to have changed his mind about marriage and may be has doubts about marrying me.
-It doesn’t really make sense to me if he thinks that the relationship is great why he doesn’t want to get married?
+But he also said he wouldn’t commit until he was absolutely certain that she is “the one”.
+What concerns me is that he seems to have changed his mind about marriage; and may be has doubts about marrying me.
+What confuses me is that he says he loves me, want to be with me and our the relationship is great; but doesn’t want to get married?

-But that doesn’t mean you can’t set a time limit for yourself — how long you will wait for him to come around.
+But that doesn’t mean you can’t set a time limit for yourself; how long you will wait for him to come around.
 I think that you should also explore more on his position on marriage in general especially his statement “marriage is only a piece of paper and it doesn’t make a difference”.
-People just don’t change their mind about what they think about something as life changing as marriage overnight.
+People just don’t change their mind about what they think about something as life-changing as marriage overnight.